Pyrax/CarND-Traffic-Sign-Classifier-Project/README.md

 * test set accuracy of 94.7%

-First off, I started building a model with the LeNet-architecture as described by Yann LeCun in ["GradientBased Learning Applied to Document Recognition" [2]][2].
+First off, I started building a model with the LeNet-architecture as described by Yann LeCun in ["GradientBased Learning Applied to Document Recognition"][2].
 My plan behind this was to use a simple architecture that works efficient enough on systems with limited resources, reaches sufficient accuracy on smaller datasets and is easy to fiddle with for a less experienced machine learning engineer.
 Then, I wanted to keep the structure of the layers and tried to use other techniques to improve the accuracy.